 The Full Story

 A classic, take-charge first born, my journey toward workaholism began at a young age.
 I wanted to be the best at anything I did.
 In 3rd grade, I was already a perfectionist, crying when I scored anything less than 100 on a test.
 And dance recitals?
 The worst!
 Weeks before, you'd find me obsessing over the mistakes I might make.
-You can see the tension in my forced smiles in the photos (like the one at left).
+You can see the tension in my forced smiles in the photos.